Skip to main content

 create\s+[table|view]+[\n\r\s]+"gf-dwh"."gf_data_blocks"

-drop all the white spaces to have a more compact view of the logs
+Drop all the white-space to have a more compact view of the logs

 Prod Jobs

-• currently as some models have dep we a re running as
+• currently as some models have dependencies we are running as:

 dbt seed